 • Save

-Before going to the next section it may be worth pointing out that it is possible to import data from other formats.
+Before going to the next section it may be worth pointing out that importing data from other formats is possible.
 For example, you can see a couple of tutorials covering how to read data from SPSS, Stata, and SAS:

 Now that we have some example data, to practice with, move on to the next section in which we will learn how to add a new column to a dataframe in base R.